Multidrug-resistant organisms (MRO)

 • consumption of antibiotics present in the food chain.

-The antibiotic-resistant bacteria that cause the most problems for patients in health care facilities are:
+The antibiotic-resistant bacteria that may affect patients in health care facilities include:

 Prevention

-The prevention of infection with antimicrobial-resistant bacteria involves the simultaneous application of a number of strategies:
+The minimisation of the risk and prevention and control of infection and/or colonisation with antimicrobial-resistant bacteria involves the simultaneous application of a number of strategies including:

 Management